Skip to Main Content

 ...
 See More ...
 See Less

-Baty is out of the lineup for Monday's game versus the Cubs, Tim Healey of Newsday reports.
+Baty is absent from the lineup for Friday's tilt versus the Blue Jays, Tim Healey of Newsday reports.

 ...
 See More ...
 See Less